 Co-requisite(s) REHA 4029

-Restrictions Students must be enrolled in 4763 Bachelor of Speech Pathology or 4764 Bachelor of Speech Pathology (Honours)
+Students must be enrolled in 4763 Bachelor of Speech Pathology, 4764 Bachelor of Speech Pathology (Honours) or 4788 Bachelor of Speech Pathology (Honours)

 Students will be expected to have comprehensive knowledge and understanding of assessment and management of communication and mealtimes across the lifespan.
 Students will require the knowledge, clinical reasoning and reflection skills to respond to complex case and service delivery issues in speech pathology practice.
 Students will draw upon their diverse speech pathology practice experiences to complete learning activities and assessments for this subject.
 This subject focuses on preparation for recruitment and professional entry and it is assumed that students will have achieved professional competencies approaching entry-level before undertaking the subject.